2023 Best Computer Engineering Schools in New York

 The average amount in student loans that CE majors at University at Buffalo take out is $25,000.

-Stony Brook University did quite well in this year’s ranking of the best schools for computer engineering students.
-It came in at #10 on the list.
-Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.
+Stony Brook University ranked #10 on this year’s Best Computer Engineering Schools in New York list.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.

 CE majors at SUNY Stony Brook take out an average of $22,931 in student loans while working on their egree.

-Read full report on Computer Engineering at Stony Brook University
+Full Computer Engineering at Stony Brook University Report

 Explore all the Best Computer Engineering Colleges in the Middle Atlantic Area or other specific states within that region.